Mike Moustakas Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox have a 4.53 team ERA that ranks 21st across all MLB pitching staffs.
+- The Red Sox have the 23rd-ranked team ERA among all league pitching staffs (4.55).

-- The Red Sox rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (84 total, 1.2 per game).

-- Crawford (1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched) makes the start for the Red Sox, his fifth of the season.
+- The Red Sox will send Whitlock (3-2) out to make his seventh start of the season.
+He is 3-2 with a 4.78 ERA and 26 strikeouts in 32 2/3 innings pitched.

-- His last time out came on Wednesday against the Cleveland Guardians, when the righty tossed three innings, surrendering one earned run while allowing five hits.
+- His last appearance came on Friday against the New York Yankees, when the right-hander threw 6 1/3 innings, surrendering one earned run while allowing seven hits.

-- The 27-year-old has an ERA of 3.44, with 8.8 strikeouts per nine innings, in 12 games this season.
-Opponents have a .220 batting average against him.
+- In six games this season, the 27-year-old has a 4.78 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .282 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.